안녕하세요~! 토미입니다!

 Your mother: 미안해. 내가 먹었어.
 (Sorry.
 I ate it.)

-Then, your brother answers first, saying “Not me.
+Then, your brother answers first, saying, “Not me.
 I didn’t.”
-He uses 나는 instead of 내가, because he just wants to mention himself and insists his innocence.
+He uses 나는 instead of 내가 because he wants to mention himself and insists on his innocence.

 So, using the topic marker, he goes, 나는 안 먹었어.
 “As for me, I didn’t.”